 International Sudoku Day Activities

-1. Solve Sudoku puzzles
+Solve Sudoku puzzles

-2. Get new Sudoku puzzle books
+Buy new Sudoku puzzle books

-3. Challenge a friend (or several)
+Challenge a friend to play

 Sudoku doesn’t have to be a one-person activity.
-Take the challenge to the next level by competing against your friends!
-Whoever solves the puzzle first wins.
-You can all take part at the same time or create brackets to narrow it down to the best puzzle solver.
-The winner gets bragging rights for at least three days.
+Take the challenge to the next level by competing against your friends.
+Whoever solves the puzzle first, wins.
+You can all take part at the same time or create brackets to narrow it down to the best puzzle-solver.
+The winner gets bragging rights for at least three days!

 Why We Love International Sudoku Day

-A. Puzzles are fun!
+Puzzles are fun!

-B. We love a good challenge
+We love a good challenge

-C. It helps keep our minds sharp
+It keeps our minds sharp